Jumpstart Pro can provide API access to your application with API tokens and authentication already handled for you.

 Since APIs don't have sessions, there is no

-current_team equivalent like in the main app.
-You can use nested resources in the API to scope things under teams if you want to separate them.
+current_account equivalent like in the main app.
+You can use nested resources in the API to scope things under accounts if you want to separate them.
 For example:

 API controllers are configured to return JSON by default.